Last Updated on July 6, 2020 by Editorial Team

 - On one hand, Michael Faraday spoke and wrote with great difficulty.
 Memorizing stuff was a nightmare.
 He did poorly with the symbolic language of mathematics.
 But, on the other hand, he was gifted with an expanded ability to visualize — to see things whole.

 Having dyslexia is not the end of the academic road.
 You can still blossom.
-You have to adapt a new learning process.
-A lot of people overcame dyslexia to create an impact in the society.
+You have to adopt a new learning process.
+A lot of people overcame dyslexia to create an impact in society.
 You are no different.
 You can do it too.